All Nippon Airways Flight 58: Passengers and crew

 Most of the airline passengers came from Fuji in Shizuoka Prefecture and were returning from a trip to Hokkaido.
 Of the passengers, 125 were in a tour group made up of members of a society for relatives of Japanese servicemen killed in World War II.
-The pilot of Flight 58, Saburo Kawanishi, 41, had more than 8,000 hours of flying experience.
+The captain of Flight 58, Saburo Kawanishi, 41, had more than 8,000 hours of flying experience, including 242 hours on the Boeing 727.
 He transmitted a brief emergency call between the time of the collision and the aircraft's disintegration.
+The first officer was 27-year-old Tsuji Kazuhiko, who had more than 2,200 hours of flight experience, 624 of them on the Boeing 727.
+The flight engineer was 30-year-old Donald M. Carpenter, an American who had logged nearly 2,500 flight hours with 206 of them on the Boeing 727.

 Sequence of events

 ANA Flight 58 departed Chitose Airport near Sapporo, with 155 passengers and a crew of 7 on board for a domestic flight to Tokyo's Haneda International Airport.
 After takeoff, the aircraft climbed to its cruising altitude of about 28000 ft.
-Meanwhile, a 22-year-old JASDF trainee pilot and his instructor were practicing air combat manoeuvring in their two Sabres near Morioka, northern Honshū.
+Meanwhile, JASDF Technical Sergeant Yoshimi Ichikawa, a 22-year-old trainee pilot, and Captain Tamotsu Kuma, his 31-year-old instructor, were practicing air combat manoeuvring in their two Sabres near Morioka, northern Honshu.
 The trainee, unaware of the ANA aircraft, was told by his instructor to break away from Flight 58 as it approached and banked left to avoid it, but was already too late and moments later, the leading edge of the Sabre's right wing struck the Boeing's left tailplane at an altitude of 26000 ft.
 The damage to the Boeing's tail caused it to go out of control; it entered a steep dive and disintegrated in mid-air, the wreckage impacting near the town of Shizukuishi in Iwate Prefecture.

 All 162 passengers and crew were killed.
 The Sabre, having lost its right wing, entered a spin that prevented the trainee pilot from ejecting, so he unbuckled his safety belts and freed himself from the aircraft.
 He deployed his parachute and landed safely.
 The Sabre plunged into a nearby rice paddy.

 Aftermath

 The JASDF pilots were later tried and the trainee was acquitted on a charge of involuntary manslaughter.
 However, the instructor was found guilty of criminally negligent manslaughter and sentenced to three years in prison, with a three-year suspension.
 He also lost his job.
-Keikichi Masuhara, Director-General of the Defense Agency (now Ministry of Defense) and General Yasuhiro Ueda, Chief of the Air Staff, resigned afterward to take responsibility for the incident.
+Keikichi Masuhara, Director-General of the Defense Agency (now Ministry of Defense) and General Yasuhiro Ueda, Chief of the Air Staff, resigned afterward, taking responsibility for the incident.

-The loss of Flight 58 was the deadliest civil aviation disaster at the time, surpassing the 1969 crash of Viasa Flight 742, and remained so until the crash of Aeroflot Flight 217 thirteen months later.
-It remains the deadliest accident suffered by All Nippon Airways, the second-deadliest involving a Boeing 727, behind Mexicana Flight 940, and the third-deadliest on Japanese soil behind Japan Airlines Flight 123 and China Airlines Flight 140.
+The loss of Flight 58 was the deadliest aviation disaster in history at the time, surpassing the 1968 Kham Duc C-130 shootdown and the 1969 crash of Viasa Flight 742 in Venezuela.